Transbrasil: Destinations

+Transbrasil operated scheduled services to the destinations below.
+The list includes destinations served by subsidiaries Interbrasil STAR, Aerobrasil and also destinations operated under the airline original name Sadia.

 Fleet

 Airline Affinity Program

-TransPass was Transbrasil's Frequent-flyer program.
+TransPass was the Frequent-flyer program of Transbrasil.
 Points could be used on Transbrasil and Interbrasil STAR services.
 Points held at the time of the airline's collapse lost their value as no other airline took over the program.